Top Tourist Attractions and Things to do in Siem Reap (Cambodia)

 Angkor Night Market/Pub Street

-As night descends on Siem Reap, the streets come alive with locals and tourists heading to the Angkor Night Market.
+As night descends on some of the top attractions in Siem Reap, the streets come alive with locals and tourists heading to the Angkor Night Market.
 You can find all kinds of products here from regular stuff to interesting knick-knacks.

 Shop for handicrafts, clothes or bags, and put your bargaining skills to good use.
 Grab a bite when you are hungry.
 At the neighboring Pub Street, life’s a party with cheap beer at various bars popular with the young crowd.